Skills Center

 Registration Priority: To help ensure that 12th grade students have access to a Skills Center program before they leave high school, the Seattle Skills Center gives 11th grade students applying for Skills Center classes priority placement until March 8, at which point we will begin placing all other applicants into classes on a first come, first served basis.

 Skills Center classes are open to all students, regardless of home high school.
-District transportation is not guaranteed.
-Skills Center will have more limited transportation services in the 2024-25 school year.
+Limited district transportation is offered to students who qualify and request it on their enrollment application.

 Course Descriptions